Easy Trip Planners shares slip 11% in afternoon session, here's why

-Shares of Easy Trip Planners Ltd plunged 11% in the afternoon session today amid reports that the Enforcement Directorate (ED) was carrying searches at multiple locations linked to EaseMyTrip promoter Nishant Pitti in connection with the Mahadev Betting App case.
+Shares of Easy Trip Planners Ltd plunged 11% in the afternoon session today amid reports that the Enforcement Directorate (ED) was carrying searches at multiple locations linked to EaseMyTrip promoter Nishant Pitti.
 EaseMyTrip is the subsidiary of Easy Trip Planners.

 Easy Trip Planners stock plunged 10.86% to Rs 11.90 today against the previous close of Rs 13.35 on BSE.
 Market cap of the travel firm stood at Rs 4,288.34 crore in the afternoon session today.